Texas Ranches

 TXR: You also worked at King Ranch professionally.
 What did that entail, and how did it lead you to Earth Optics?

-James Clement: I went to work at King Ranch for about 10 years.
-I ran the horse program until 2021, and then I spent two or three years as a land man.
+James Clement: I came back from Afghanistan and then went back to work at King Ranch for about 10 years.
+I ran the horse program until 2021, and then I spent three years as a land man.

-One of those opportunities ended up being soil carbon.
-Exxon funded a study with a group called B-Carbon out of Houston… and they were looking at soil carbon analysis on 17 ranches from South Texas and North Dakota.
+One of those opportunities was soil carbon.
+Exxon funded a study with B-Carbon out of Houston that analyzed soil carbon across 17 ranches, from South Texas to North Dakota.

 TXR: How do you describe the role of a landman?

-James Clement: I use the example of a Comanchero… somebody that spoke Comanche, English, and Spanish, and so could serve as a middleman between these parties.
+James Clement: I use the example of a Comanchero… somebody that spoke Comanche, English, and Spanish, and so could serve as a middleman between different parties..

 It’s somebody that… speaks enough of either language where they can put in perspective: this is the opportunity, this is the impact to your land.